-The Canon EOS 70D is a DSLR that is often seen in YouTube channels that require excellent video quality.
+The Canon EOS 70D is a DSLR that is one of the best vlogging cameras that require excellent video quality.
 The reason is its great video recording quality combined with having Canon’s video lenses available.
 It has one of best DSLR autofocus systems.
 It is also really fast and has many features that make recording vlogs easier.
-This camera already has an update: the Canon EOS 80D.
+This camera already has an update: the Canon EOS 90D.

 What the Canon EOS 70D Offers to Filming Vlogging Enthusiasts